bliaxiong/Negroni-Boilerplate/README.md

 Configuration
 --------------
-Import users-mysql.sql in your MySQL database, then edit database url in main.go .
+Import users-mysql.sql in your MySQL database, then edit config.toml

-Soon I'll provide a config file for settings.

 To Do
 -----------